derekmulcahy/w65c816sxb-hacker/README.md

 image in bank 3 then your will not be able to use the WDC TIDE tools to recover your system.

+## Conversion to use CC65 and friends

+The WDC tools are only available on Windows.
+They run under Wine but this is not available on recent versions of MacOS.
+The CC65 suite is being actively developed and is cross platform.

+The Makefile will generate two bin files, sxb-0x0300.bin and sxb-0x7EE0.bin.
+These contain the code/data and the shadow vectors respectively.
+The names indicate the RAM location that they are loaded to.

+The original code for the WDC tools have been moved into the "originals" directory.
+The "wdc-unified.bin" file contains the original code and data but has been stripped of the WDC headers and links.
+It is used to compare the CC65 generated file.

 ## UART Connections

 The hacking tool uses the ACIA to communicate with your PC and download new